“Fulfill my joy by being like-minded, having the same love, being of one accord, of one mind.”

 This is a unity of affection, two hearts beating as one.
 It would fulfill Paul’s joy if the Philippians had “the same love.”

 The word “having” means to go on having, constantly having.
 The request is not for an event where Christians state their love for one another.
-Paul was asking for a lifestyle of loving each other.
+Paul asked for a lifestyle of loving each other.
 We are to continually apply the principle of loving one another to our experience.

 This love is probably based on the appeal to love in verse 1: “if any comfort of love.”
 We are motivated because of God’s unconditional love for us.
 Because God has loved us, we ought to love one another.